MZ-Mirzaan/MZ-Mirzaan/README.md

 # 💫 About Me:
-I’m a curious software development student who enjoys building practical, real-world solutions.
-I tend to notice small problems or inefficiencies and turn them into simple tools or systems.
-Most of my learning happens through creating projects, experimenting, and improving things over time rather than just studying theory.
+I’m Mirzan A.K.A NightShade, a curious software development student who enjoys building practical, real-world solutions.
+I’m the kind of person who notices how things work, spots small inefficiencies, and then feels the urge to create something better or simpler.
+Most of my projects start from observation rather than imagination.
+It might be a confusing system, a repetitive task, or just an interesting problem I come across in daily life.
+I like turning those small ideas into working tools, experiments, or prototypes that actually do something useful.
+I’m especially interested in building projects that combine logic, design, and real-world impact.
+For me, the best way to learn isn’t just studying concepts, but creating things that solve problems and improve over time.

 ## 🌐 Socials: